ollief/mandelzoom/README.md

 To run, use `$./mandelzoom -2 -1.25 2.5 200 > out.txt`.

+The parameters are, the starting x and y coordinates (Re and Im) parts, the length of the side of the rectangle to be rendered, and an _optional_ parameter to indicate the resolution (default = 400).
+Higher resolution takes more processing time.

 The output can be imported into Mathematica for visualization :
 ```M = Import["/Users/ollief/Documents/mandelzoom/out.txt", "csv"];
 ArrayPlot[M, Frame -> None]```